muhahahahe/pomn_music/README.md

    `npm install`

-4. Paste your token in the `.env` file and add your Discord bot token.
+4. Paste your token in the `.env` file.
 You can create a Discord application and obtain the token in the [Discord Developer Portal](https://discord.com/developers/applications).
 Also add the bot to your server via the OAuth2 > URL Generator.
    The file should look like this:

    `TOKEN=YourTokenHere`